 Why ADA Website Compliance Will Be So Critical In 2021

 One thing that has become apparent as our nation has embraced telecommuting as a part of Covid-19, is that ADA Website Compliance is more critical than ever.
 Since the pandemic began, Internet use has gone up by 70%.
 The world now has around 4.33 BILLION active users on the Internet!
 More people are not only working from home but are also using the Internet to seek healthcare services via Telehealth and shopping for everyday necessities.
 So, if your website does not meet ADA Compliance, exactly what does that mean?
-Here are somethings to think about as we head into 2021.
+Here are somethings to think about for 2021 and further.